 The Forties and Fifties: The Foundation

 As the format and overall look of the comics became more refined, the interior art also became more masterful.
-The popularity of the superheroes began to wane, at least that of the male superheroes. with not just the soldiers, but also with the comic book consumers here in the states, which consisted primarily of men.
-The popularity of what was referred to as “Good Girl Art”, which was cover illustration of women dressed in tight skimpy outfits which were designed to stimulate.
+The popularity of the superheroes began to wane, at least that of the male superheroes. with not just the soldiers overseas, but also with the comic book consumers here in the states, which consisted primarily of men.
+The popularity of what was referred to as “Good Girl Art”, which was cover illustration of women dressed in tight skimpy outfits which were designed to stimulate began to take over.
 One of the best at not only drawing the good girl art style, but considered a master at drawing the female form, was Black penciller Matt Baker.
 Baker worked primarily as a freelancer, doing art for some of the largest publishing houses of that time.

 He is credited with having over 1000 comic pages and over 200 covers during his short career, Baker drew women from all walks of life.
 His most notable works are Phantom Lady(1947-49), Canteen Kate (1952), Wartime Romances 1951-52, and It Rhymes With Lust (1950), which is considered the first graphic novel.
 Baker died at the age of 37 from heart complications.